 2. Avoid certification mistakes.
 When translating documents for official use, the authorities you are submitting the documents to may have strict certification requirements in place.
 Do you need the translations to be notarized?
 Translated by a licensed translator?
 Do you need back translation?
 The requirements vary from country to country and from case to case.
 Check these requirements in advance to avoid costly errors which may include having to do the translation over again.

 4. Avoid missed expectations.
 It is important to spell out in detail exactly what you are expecting from your translation supplier.
-Especially when your are facing a tight deadline with no allowance for delays due to a delivery mismatch.
+Especially when you are facing a tight deadline with no allowance for delays due to a delivery mismatch.
 Do you need to translate the drawings in a technical manual?
 Are there product or brand names that should not be translated?
-Are there specific terminology requirements into your industry/company?
-Make information like that clear to your translation provider to avoid last minute mess.
+Are there specific terminology requirements in your industry/company?
+Make information like that clear to your translation provider to avoid last minute accidents.

 5. Avoid ordering superfluous translations.
 Only order a translation if you 100% need it.
 If not, then skip it.
 As mentioned previously, translation can cost a lot of money.
 If you are required to provide a translation due to regulatory requirements or market demands then do it.
 If not then skip it.